tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

-Objective 3 - Peak Time Analysis
+Objective 3 - Route Popularity and Revenue Analysis
 ##
   Objective: Evaluate passenger volume and revenue generation across different routes.

        Key Questions:
         - Which routes are the most and least popular?